Essentials for A Beginner Lash Tech: What Should You Have In Your Lash Extension Kit?

 Phew!
 That’s the end!
 Of course, there are lots of different products you can buy to expand your kit, services, and content as you progress in your lash career, but for now, just get set up with the essentials.
 It’s easy to get carried away, and whilst we believe in investing in good quality products, it’s important to get your foundations in place before splashing the cash on a Glamcor content creation light for example!

-We offer a range of lash extension starter kits, as the perfect kit for you will depend on what you're offering and what you feel you need.
-Shop these at the bottom of the page in the related products section'.
+If you don't have the time to create your own lash extension kit or feel overwhelmed with choice, we have a range of lash extension starter kits, as the perfect kit for you will depend on what you're offering and what you feel you need.

 We hope this was super helpful, and remember we are always here if you need any support.
 Just click on the chat icon to speak to the professionals!